 For agencies that prefer manual control with better visibility, Adalysis fills a gap.
 It is strongest as a Google Ads audit tool with pacing monitoring as a secondary feature.
 It does not cover Meta or LinkedIn.

 What sets Pace apart is the combination of AI-driven pacing with full audit trails.
 Every automated adjustment is logged with the reasoning behind it, so you can share transparent change reports with clients.
-The system also supports cross-platform budget groups, letting you set a single monthly target that spans campaigns across multiple platforms.
-Join the waitlist for early access.
+The system also supports cross-platform portfolio views, letting you group accounts across platforms with blended metrics and portfolio-wide optimisation.
+Pace also includes AI Sparks for automated anomaly detection, Pace Intelligence — a conversational AI agent for investigating account data in real time — and overspend protection with hard spending limits enforced every 5 minutes.
+Start a free trial to get started.

 Feature Comparison at a Glance

-Solo freelancers and small teams (1 to 5 accounts): Adalysis or Adpulse offer affordable entry points with enough visibility to manage a small book of business.
+Solo freelancers and small teams (1 to 5 accounts): Adalysis offers an affordable entry point with enough visibility to manage a small book of business.
 If your accounts are Google-only, Adalysis provides strong audit features alongside basic pacing alerts.

 Mid-market agencies (10 to 50 accounts): This is where cross-platform pacing becomes essential.
 EDEE, Shape.io, and Pace Ads are the strongest options in this range.
 The choice depends on whether you want a broader agency management suite (EDEE) or a focused pacing tool (Pace).